-IT’S HERE – SPRING TROPHY SEASON!
-That means it’s time to break out the heavy rods, umbrella rigs, and… wait a sec – what if you don’t want to troll with the traditional heavy gear?
-Or, what if all your rods and reels are on the lighter side?
-One option to consider is the “The LTT,” or light tackle trolling.
+Spring trophy striped bass season has today become a game of March catch and release fishing, so as it rolls around does that mean it’s time to break out the heavy rods and umbrella rigs?
+What if you don’t want to troll with the traditional heavy gear?
 (And hey—if you do want to go the traditional route, click on the Premier Issue digital edition and flip to page 28 to get some insight from professional charter captains).
+Many anglers have shifted to light tackle jigging for catch and release spring rockfish but some others still want to troll even if in an untraditional manner.

 Before we dig into the LTT, let’s give credit where credit is due: angler Francis Zell popularized the technique years ago, and said he didn’t come up with the tactics on his own, either.
 “I really have to give Captain Buckner (of the Miss Susie, out of Solomon’s Island) credit, because without his input we never would have ever been so successful.
 Especially when you just can’t afford to go out and buy two dozen new rods and reels!”